CARS-UChicago/GSECARS-EPICS/InstallStandaloneIOC.md

 in the C:/EPICS/support directory.
 They are not used or needed.

 Edit the st.cmd file and any .template or .substitutions files to configure them for the devices you will be using in your IOC application.
-The deails of how to do this are device-specific, and are beyong the scope of this document.
+The details of how to do this are device-specific, and are beyong the scope of this document.

 Edit the start_ioc.bat file to contain the following: